just-another-dude/selenium/README.md

 Here you will find a task for Selenium - a browser automation tool.
 The program works with the "selenium" module in Python 3 and includes all of the main methods for automating browser functionality.
 For a complete newbie in Selenium this task may take up to several hours including study and execution.
-Personally, I wrote the programing using the Python IDLE IDE.

 # Characterizing the task